camya/filament-title-with-slug/README.md

 **Features**

 - Slug edit form.
-- "Visit" link to view the final URL.
+- "Visit" link to view the generated URL.
 - Auto-generates the slug from the title, if it has not already been manually updated.
 - Undo an edited slug.
 - All texts customizable and translatable.